uchechukwueze/Do-More-Airbnb-listings-implies-Higher-House-Price-in-Paris-/README.md

-## Do More Airbnb istings implies Higher House Price in Paris?
+## Do More Airbnb Listings equals Higher House Price in Paris?
 #### What Changed After the 2015 Regulation?

 This project addresses a central business and policy question: Has the growth of Airbnb listings contributed to changes in property pricing dynamics in Paris?
 Furthermore, what was the impact of the 2015 regulation on market prices?